jdittrich/zenityPandoc/readme.md

 * Select the file you want to convert.
 * Then select a target format.
 * If the file does not exist yet, it will be immediately converted.
 If it does exist, you will be asked if the file should be overwritten.

+**Future development:**

+Currently, I am fine with what it does.
+I am open to improvements, however, I do not want to add functionality if it makes the use more complicated or adds formats which are rarely needed.